sendgrid/docs/source/Integrate/Tutorials/segment/index.md

+---
+layout: page
+weight: 100
+title: SendGrid Source
+seo:
+  description: Learn how to integrate your SendGrid account with Segment.
+navigation:
+  show: true
+---

 # [SendGrid Source](https://segment.com/sources/sendgrid/?utm_medium=docs&utm_source=stripe&utm_campaign=sources)

 With your SendGrid data in your data warehouse, you’ll be able to analyze your email activity (opens, clicks, deliveries, and bounces), lists, and recipients via SQL.
 Additionally, you can join your SendGrid data with Segment event and other source data you’re already sending to your warehouse, so you can correlate product feature usage with email activity, or tie referral sources into your customer journey analysis.